LINUX-OASIS/LINUX-OASIS/README.md

 - 🧙‍♂️ I wield Bash like a wizard wields a staff.
 - 💻 My realm is the terminal — where spells (scripts) come to life.
 - 📡 Always exploring new frontiers in open-source and automation.
-- 🖧 Networking, automation, and system sorcery are my specialties.
+- 📟 Linux automation, and system sorcery are my specialties.

 ---